L'Oréal: Recent history and acquisitions

 In 2024, L’Oréal announced its acquisition of Gjosa, a Swiss water conservation startup.
 In February 2024, L’Oréal announced its signing of a long-term global licensing agreement for the creation, development and distribution of luxury beauty products by the Italian brand Miu Miu.

 In August 2024, L'Oréal opened a research and innovation center in India.
 In December 2024, L'Oréal expanded its portfolio by acquiring a stake in a leading Korean cosmetics company Gowoonsesang Cosmetics and its brand Dr.G from Swiss retailer Migros.
 In March 2025, L’Oréal sold hair care brand Carol's Daughter to an unnamed entrepreneur.

 In June 2025, L'Oreal signed an agreement to acquire haircare brand Color Wow.

 In October 2025, L'Oreal announced a deal to buy Kering's beauty business for approximately €4 billion.
-The deal includes cologne brand House of Creed and exclusive rights to develop fragrances and beauty products for Kering labels—including Gucci and Balenciaga—for 50 years.
+The deal includes cologne brand House of Creed and exclusive rights to develop fragrances and beauty products for Kering labels—including Gucci, Bottega Veneta and Balenciaga—for 50 years.

+In August 2026, Priyanka Bhargav joined L'Oreal India as the head of consumer intelligence and brand strategy.